michelemendel/the_reasoned_schemer/README.md

 The tail is a logic variable instead of a list

 ### singleton
-The fn singleton? (see below) determines if its argument is a proper list of length one.
+The fn singleton? (see utils.clj) determines if its argument is a proper list of length one.

 ### a proper list
 A list is proper if it is the empty list or if it is a pair whose cdr is proper.
+(llist ...) is not a proper list

 ---
 ### TRC vs core.logic